echoCTF/echoCTF.RED/docs/Sysconfig-Keys.md

 * `event_end_notification_body`: The body that will be used to send a notification to all players when the event ends
 * `plus_writeups`: Number to add to the headshots to allow for writeup activations (eg. a value of `2` means that the player can have `player_headshots+2` writeups active at most).
 A value of `0` means that the player can have only as many writeups active as its own number of headshots.

+* `mail_verification_token_validity`: How long will the mail verification tokens be active for.
+Can take intervals supported by php and `INTERVAL`, eg. 10 day, meaning 10 days from now
+* `password_reset_token_validity`: How long will the password reset tokens be active for.
+Can take intervals supported by php and `INTERVAL`, eg. 10 day, meaning 10 days from now

 * `api_bearer_enable` Enable Bearer authorizations API operations
 * `api_claim_timeout` set the rate limit for the api claim.
 One request per `api_claim_timeout`+1 seconds
 * `api_target_instances_timeout` set the rate limit for the target instances endpoint.
 One request per `api_target_instances_timeout`+1 seconds